zonky2/docs-fr/cookbook/debug/templates.rst

 Debug templates
 ===============

 If you need a custom template - e.g for displaying a frontend list - or if you want to find out which attribute values are sent to the template, you can print those attribute values out to the HTML source code.
-An easy way to do this is the output of the item array with "print_r".
+An easy way to do this is the output of the item array with "print_r" .

 The default template is "metamodel_prerendered" or respectively the template, which was selected in the output render settings.